Changes in Blood Vessel Morphology in Erythematous Skin of Atopic Dermatitis Patients

 DOI:

-Background: Atopic dermatitis is an inflammatory skin disease characterized by erythematous changes and abnormalities in microvasculature.
-Regarding the research questions, this cross-sectional study conducted from January 5 to July 5, 2019 at Watim Medical and Dental College, Rawat and the findings on observed vascular alterations supposed to present the mean age, standard deviation and p-value as follows:
+Background: Atopic dermatitis (AD) is a common inflammatory skin disorder causing erythematous lesions and abnormalities in microvascular structure.
+The cross-sectional study was done from January 05 to July 05, 2019, and it was carried out at Watim Medical and Dental College, Rawat, to ascertain whether the mean age, standard deviation, and p-value were significant.

 Downloads